abarr/blog/posts/2020/11-04-website-and-blog-5-dolllars-a-month-p1.md

 ## Setting up Erlang, Elixir and Node

 At the command line of your Droplet run the following commands.
-You can find the <span class="text-indigo-600">[Erlang installation instructions](https://www.erlang-solutions.com/resources/download.html)</span> under the <span class="font-semibold">Installation Using Repository</span>
+You can find the [Erlang installation instructions](https://www.erlang-solutions.com/resources/download.html) under the Installation Using Repository heading.
- heading.

 ```